Saxonys/particle-accelerator/README.md

   - **Cyclotron Motion**: The simulation visually demonstrates how charged particles move in a circular path under the influence of a magnetic field.
   - **Real-Time Animation**: Particles move in real-time according to their physical behavior, updating their position and velocity with each frame.
   - **User Interaction**: Clicking on the plot adds additional particles that move in the same manner as the original red particle.
+Users can extend, shrinken, move, and save the graph as a PNG.

 ## How to Run